Tools

 ./derod --rpc-bind=127.0.0.1:10102

-Then configure the MCP server to use it (see below).
+Then point the MCP server at it via DERO_DAEMON_URL (see below).

 Configure Your MCP Client